floDKDO/EZVN/README.md

 - Rename characters
 - Autofocus that highlights a character who is speaking by changing their size and zorder

-## Remaining features to be implemented :
+## Remaining features to be implemented:
 - Background animation
 - Modify the characters' eyes, mouth, etc.
 - Add a scrollable area (for dialogues history for example)
 - Add a logging system to obtain information about the engine states
-- Save system and persistent variables
+- Save/load system and persistent variables
 - Domain Specific Language like Ren'Py's
 - Drag-and-drop system using UI elements for menu creation
 - Possible switch to SDL3 if it's worth it

-## Dependencies :
+## Dependencies:
 - [SDL2](https://wiki.libsdl.org/SDL2/FrontPage)
 - [SDL_image](https://wiki.libsdl.org/SDL2_image/FrontPage)
 - [SDL_mixer](https://wiki.libsdl.org/SDL2_mixer/FrontPage)